wkumari/draft-wkumari-dnsop-alt-tld/README.md

-Kumari & Sullivan        Expires January 5, 2015                [Page 6]
+Kumari & Sullivan         Expires July 3, 2015                  [Page 6]

-Internet-Draft               Reserve ALT TLD                   July 2014
+Internet-Draft               Reserve ALT TLD               December 2014

    For projects that are very latency sensitive, or which desire to